cwshu/NCTU_OS_2015_HW3/spec.rst

 Reference [#A]_ is our good friend. :)

 Section 2.
-Add a new Linux system call
+Linux system call
 -----------------------------------------

 Modern operating systems such as Windows and Linux are structured into two spaces: user space and kernel space.